Federated Learning for Data-Driven Feedforward Control: A Case Study on Vehicle Lateral Dynamics: Conclusion Outlook

-Using advanced FL techniques such as clustered FL, we plan to explore the effects of client heterogeneity with more complex vehicle dynamics and real-world setups, e.g., PiRacer Pro model cars.
-Also, optimizing communication protocols and ensuring robustness against faulty or non-cooperative clients could further enhance the scalability and reliability of this approach, paving the way for its application in broader multi-agent control systems beyond autonomous driving.
+Future work will extend this proof-of-concept in several directions.
+First, advanced FL techniques such as clustered FL will be explored to explicitly handle client heterogeneity and more complex vehicle dynamics.
+Second, experiments with real-world platforms will provide further validation under practical conditions.
+Finally, optimizing communication protocols and ensuring robustness against faulty or non-cooperative clients are critical steps toward scalable and reliable deployment of FL-based feedforward control in control systems.